Buy vs. Build: Document Management Edition

 By supplying well-tested software components that are designed to provide common functionality while implementing the best practices of the cloud provider, the startups are able to cut both development time and cost for their customers, allowing them to integrate these components into their custom applications.

-By supplying the corresponding source code and the infrastructure code to deploy it, these component providers ensure that not only are their customers able to integrate the components into their own cloud account, but that they are able to fully control, customize, and integrate those components.
+By supplying some or all of corresponding source code and the infrastructure code to deploy it, these component providers ensure that not only are their customers able to integrate the components into their own cloud account, but that they are able to fully control, customize, and integrate those components.

 In some cases, like FormKiQ, these components make use of serverless technology, to better handle scaling; for document management, this flexibility is a core requirement, in order to allow for any number of documents and all of the required functionality, such as storage, processing, and retrieval.